stefancoder444/2323237645.github.io/README.md

 Selfhosting instructions will be available once DSD256 V3 is in a release ready state.
 Feel free to try setting it up yourself in the meantime but we provide no support or help with this.

 ## Credits
-These amazing people have contributed greatly to Blacket over it's development:
+These amazing people have contributed greatly to DSD256 over it's development:

 BooketGame - Lead Developer and founder of DSD256